 Full-Day Private Tour of the Prestigious Burgundy Vineyards

-This chauffered tour takes you to the Champs Élysées of Burgundy, a legendary 12-mile (20-kilometer), vineyard-lined road.
-As you travel along it the Côte de Nuits villages are revealed one by one.
+This chauffeured tour takes you to the Champs Élysées of Burgundy, a legendary 12-mile (20-kilometer), vineyard-lined road.
+As you travel along with it the Côte de Nuits villages are revealed one by one.
 There is some exceptional scenery around Côte de Beaune and Château de Meursault.
 Enjoy a private tasting in The Château de Chassagne wine cellars, featuring some of Burgundy’s very best.